ShadowRZ/nyx-bot/SETUP.md

 Copy the `target/release/nyx_bot-cutword` to a `PATH` avaliable to the bot.

+You can also use the Python one located in `cutword/nyx_bot-cutword.py`.

 ## Configuration

 Copy the sample configuration file to a new `config.yaml` file.